mattbrazza/Flutter/README.md

 + Understand how ExpressJS simplifies and abstracts the core $HTTP system
 + Read/watch various tutorials to understand current standards and approaches to common actions (e.g.,  use config.js, (req, res){}, use IIFE, etc.)
 + Understand when to keep code together/concise and when to modularize for future expansion
-+ Better understand how MongoDB stores data [and how to query it]
++ Better understand how MongoDB stores data (and how to query it)
++ Better understand AngularJS and its features; expand on Routing, Services, etc.

 #### Challenges Faced:
 + Not placing the carriage before the horse (i.e., styling before functionality)